elmehdibelfkih/social-network/docs/api.md

   "description": "A group for sharing Go programming tips and projects.", "memberCount": 25,
   "avatarId": 657543234567865, // optinal
-  "createdAt": "2025-10-24T23:15:00Z",
+  "status": "accepted", // pending/accepted/declined or null
+  "chatId": 43567898765, // if the user mumber of the group "createdAt": "2025-10-24T23:15:00Z",
   "updatedAt": "2025-10-24T23:15:00Z"
 }